 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
 This regional profile presents an overview of the agriculture and fisheries sectors in the Greater Darwin region and the recent financial performance of the Northern Territory beef industry.

-Agricultural land in the Greater Darwin region occupies 560 square kilometres, or 18 per cent of the region.
+Agricultural land in the Greater Darwin region occupies 550 square kilometres, or 18 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 2,150 square kilometres, or 69 per cent of the region.
-The most common land use by area is grazing native vegetation, which occupies 423 square kilometres or 14 per cent of the Greater Darwin region.
+The most common land use by area is grazing native vegetation, which occupies 410 square kilometres or 13 per cent of the Greater Darwin region (ABARES 2016).

-Public administration and safety was the largest employment sector with 11,700 people, followed by construction with 9,800 people and health care and social assistance with 8,600 people.
-Other important employment sectors in the territory were retail trade, education and training, and accommodation and food services.
-The agriculture, forestry and fishing sector employed 1,300 people, representing 2 per cent of the region's workforce.
+Public administration and safety was the largest employment sector with 13,800 people, followed by health care and social assistance with 12,000 people, and retail trade with 7,300 people.
+Other important employment sectors in the region were construction; education and training; and professional, scientific and technical services.
+The agriculture, forestry and fishing sector employed 800 people, representing less than 1 per cent of the region's workforce.

 Value of agricultural production

 The Darwin region has a diverse agricultural sector.
-The most important commodities in the Darwin region (refer to figure below) based on the gross value of agricultural production were other livestock for meat ($21 million), followed by mangoes ($12 million) and melons ($10 million).
-These commodities together contributed 77 per cent of the total value of agricultural production in the region.
-In 2014–15 the Darwin region accounted for 91 per cent ($4 million) of the total value of the state's nursery production.
+The most important commodities in the Darwin region based on the gross value of agricultural production were mangoes ($39 million), followed by cattle and calves ($2 million) and melons ($2 million).
+These commodities together contributed 50 per cent of the total value of agricultural production in the region.

 Number and type of farms